stephendawsondev/A-Great-Step/README.md

 3. When clicking the "next" or "previous" buttons, I was getting a 405 error.
 I had to prevent the default form submission behaviour to fix this.
 4. When removing radio button error, it only gets removed if the user clicks the first option.
 If they click another option, the error remains.
 I will try to fix this by adding a for loop to check all radio buttons.
 5. When updating form fields in local stoage, the last radio button is always selected.
 Also, all checkbox values are added.
 I think I will add a "checked" property so that only those that are checked are added.
 For the radio buttons, I will add a "selected" property.
+6. For the final validation, returning false and the error message appears to be disabling the ability to update the object in Local Storage.
+It shouldn't really be an issue since the user should not be able to get to that step without fixing the errors along the way.
+If I have time, I will come back and try to apply a fix.